rbe549/rbe549.github.io/project3afall2023aerial.md

 <a name='sim2real'></a>
 ## 4.3.
 Sim2Real
 You have trained your neural network in simulation with domain randomization in the hopes of a good sim2real transfer.
-To test this, you will collect data from your DJI Tello's camera (you don't have to fly it if you don't want to for this part).
+To test this, you will collect data from your DJI Tello's camera (you don't have to fly it if you don't want to for this part, See Fig. 7 for some sample images).
 Then run inference on your collected data and inspect to see how well your perception stack works.
 If it does not work well (as well as you think, it will **NOT** be perfect, do not worry), go back and change your data generation or use other methods to perform a better sim2real transfer like we talked about in class.
 You can also reconstruct the entire scene using <a href="http://ccwu.me/vsfm/index.html">VisualSfM</a> or <a href="https://github.com/kakaobrain/nerf-factory">nerf-factory</a> or <a href="https://github.com/graphdeco-inria/gaussian-splatting">Gaussian Splatting</a> and import the models into Blender to render novel views that look photorealistic.
 Let your creativity run wild in each of the parts here.

 <a name='pose'></a>